Solomon Northup: Marriage and family

 Anne was known for her culinary expertise.
-She worked for local taverns that served food and drink, and at the United States Hotel.
+She worked for local taverns that served food and drink, at the United States Hotel and elite hotels such as the Pavilion Hotel.
 When court was in session at the county seat of Fort Edward, she worked at Sherrill's Coffee House in Sandy Hill.

-After Northup was kidnapped, Anne and her oldest daughter Elizabeth went to work as domestic servants in New York City at Madame Jumel's Mansion on the East River in the summer of 1841.
+After Northup was kidnapped, Anne and her oldest daughter, Elizabeth, went to work as domestic servants in New York City at Madame Jumel's Mansion on the East River in the summer of 1841.
 Alonzo was with them.
-Margaret, their youngest daughter went to Hoboken, New Jersey to live with a friend of Madame Jumel, who also had a young daughter.
+Margaret, their youngest daughter, went to Hoboken, New Jersey, to live with a friend of Madame Jumel, who also had a young daughter.

-After about two years, Anne brought the family back together in Saratoga, where she worked as a cook in hotels, including in Glens Falls at Carpenter's Hotel.
-In 1852, she learned of her husband's fate and asked for Henry B. Northup's help to have him freed.
-A letter was prepared to the Governor of New York Washington Hunt based upon a deposition given by Anne Northup to Justice of the Peace Charles Hughes on November 19, 1852.
+After about two years, Anne brought the family back together in Saratoga, where she worked as a hotel cook, including at Carpenter's Hotel in Glens Falls.
+In 1852, she learned of her husband's fate and asked for Henry B. Northup's help to free him.
+A letter was prepared to the Governor of New York, Washington Hunt, based upon a deposition given by Anne Northup to Justice of the Peace Charles Hughes on November 19, 1852.
 He gathered the information to prove that Northup was free and went to Louisiana to bring him back to New York.

 Northup returned to Sandy Hill on January 21, 1853, and reunited with his wife and children.
 By 1855, he was living with his daughter Margaret Stanton and her family in Queensbury, Warren County, New York.
 He purchased land in Glens Falls near his daughter.
-In his memoir, Northup described his love for his wife as "sincere and unabated", since the time of their marriage, and his children as "beloved".
+In his memoir, Northup described his love for his wife as "sincere and unabated" since the time of their marriage, and his children as "beloved".

 While Northup gave talks about his book around the country, Anne worked in Bolton Landing on Lake George at the hotel Mohican House.
 Author David Fiske states that Northup seems to have had a difficult time overcoming the years in which he was enslaved.
 He was said to have drunk a lot and did not seem to spend a lot of time with his wife.
-By the late 1850s, it was not known what had become of Northup, and he was not listed with his family in the 1860 census.
+By the late 1850s, it was unknown what had become of Northup, and he was not listed with his family in the 1860 census.

-After selling their land in Glens Falls, Anne Northup moved to the household of her daughter and son-in-law, Margaret and Philip Stanton, in Moreau, Saratoga County, where she again was recorded as married though Solomon was not with the family.
+After selling their land in Glens Falls, Anne Northup moved to the household of her daughter and son-in-law, Margaret and Philip Stanton, in Moreau, Saratoga County, where she again was recorded as married.
+However, Solomon was not with the family.
 Anne did laundry, cooking and chores for a Moreau man.
 In 1870, she worked as a cook in the household of Burton C. Dennis, who kept the Middleworth House hotel in Sandy Hill.
-Anne Northup lived in Kingsbury in Washington County, New York in 1875.
-By that time she was identified as a widow.
+Anne Northup lived in Kingsbury in Washington County, New York, in 1875.
+By that time, she was identified as a widow.
 She died in 1876 while performing her chores in Moreau.
 One obituary, while praising Anne, says of Solomon Northup that "after exhibiting himself through the country [he] became a worthless vagabond".